■ Safety of care:

 • Provide clinic staff with clear instructions about who to notify of patients’ telephone calls or calls from healthcare providers.
 Respond in a timely manner when contacted.

-• Document the patient encounter in the medical record, providing the rationale for the care plan and facilitating continuity of care.
+• Always document the patient encounter in the medical record, providing the rationale for the care plan and facilitating continuity of care.

-• Advocate for policies and procedures that ensure someone can answer questions from other healthcare providers in a timely manner when the attending physician is unavailable or no longer with the clinic.
+• Advocate for robust processes and procedures at the walk-in clinic to ensure that someone can answer questions from other healthcare providers in a timely manner if the attending physician is unavailable or no longer with the clinic.

 Managing diagnostic tests

-The processes around ordering, reviewing, and following up on diagnostic tests can be unclear to physicians, owing to the variability of policies and procedures at different walk-in clinics.
-Even when working part-time or on contract in a walk-in clinic, physicians remain responsible for ensuring that diagnostic processes are followed.
+The processes around ordering, reviewing, and following up on diagnostic and lab tests can be unclear to physicians owing to the variability of policies and procedures at different walk-in clinics.
+Even when working part-time or on contract in a walk-in clinic, physicians remain responsible for ensuring there are procedures in place for the appropriate management of diagnostic and lab test results.

 What did the College say?